 So, with this in mind, where do you start?
+What does your recruitment marketing strategy look like?
 That’s where customer profiles come in.
 Building customer profiles – or semi-fictional representations of your ideal customers – will help your business target the right people through tailored messaging and content that speaks directly to them.

 Creating customer profiles are essential for the recruitment industry.
 We’ll guide you through how to make customer profiles for your recruitment company, helping you to target the ideal candidates right away.

 For your recruitment firm, you could have buyer personas for three different purposes:

 To determine who your own ideal customer is (i.e. which clients you want to take on board to help them recruit the right people for their company)